silexphp/Pimple/README.rst

 Usage
 -----

-Creatin' a container is a matter of instantiating the ``Container`` class
+Creatin' a container is a matter of instantiating th' ``Container`` class

 .. code-block:: php